Learning to play Ice Hockey in SuperTuxKart through Reinforcement Learning

 Deep Learning approach

 The ANN architecture building block is composed of fully connected linear layers and non-linear activations.
-Two building blocks are employed in the main architecture as depicted in figure bellow.
-Each neural network is focused on one of the two main actions: the acceleration and steering of the kart.
+Two building blocks are employed in the main architecture as depicted in figure below.
+Each neural network focuses on one of the two main actions: acceleration and steering.

 Agent Deep Learning Artificial Neural Network Architecture

-As mentioned in the overview, a policy gradient was employed to train the agent.
-This means that the objective of the training is to optimize an ANN that devises the best course of action (a policy Ο€) given the presented state of the game.
+As mentioned in the overview, a policy gradient was used to train the agent.
+This means the training objective is to optimize an ANN that determines the best course of action (a policy Ο€) given the current game state.

 Policy gradient algorithm procedure